If you stand all day on the job, you already know about the painful foot problems you've had to endure.

 3. Stretch Your Feet and Calves

-When you stand or walk all day your feet and calf muscles can become stiff and painful and can lead to plantar fasciitis.
+When you stand or walk all day your feet and calf muscles can become stiff and painful and can lead to Achilles tendonitis and other foot problems.
 To avoid this painful condition, do the runner's stretch several times during the day.
 To stretch your feet and plantar fascia, place your right foot on top of your left knee, grab your toes and stretch them towards you, hold for 10 seconds and then repeat on the other side.
 In addition, if you can remove your socks lace your right fingers with your left toes pulling them back toward your foot, and then repeat with your right toes.

 4. Massage and Ice Your Feet